-UCLA Neurologist John Ringman studied Curcumin supplements in Alzheimer’s patients.
+Years ago UCLA Neurologist John Ringman studied Curcumin supplements in Alzheimer’s patients.
 The study results showed no differences in patients treated with Curcumin supplements versus a placebo.
-However, this study and others do show Curcumin has poor or uncertain absorption when taken in supplement form versus used as a food spice.
+However, this study and others showed Curcumin has poor or uncertain absorption when taken in supplement form versus used as a food spice.

 Research does show the supplement Curcumin has the potential to interact with blood thinning agents, NSAIDS (i.e. Motrin/Advil) and prescription medications metabolized by the liver.
 In addition, this supplement is not recommended for those with liver or gallbladder disease.